Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Semiclassical model

 We discuss how to extract the functional form of $\tilde{\omega}_{r,i}(|\alpha|^2)$ in \cref{A_Floquet}.
 Our dynamical simulations are performed by first solving \cref{eq:driven_damped_osc} and then using the result to solve the Schr{\"o}dinger equation under \cref{eq:H_transmon_resonator_drive}.

 Importantly, when part of the qubit population transitions to another state under a multiphoton resonance, the system evolves into an entangled transmon-resonator state that involves multiple $\alpha_i(t)$.
 The resonator state then becomes highly nonclassical, highlighting a key limitation of the semiclassical treatment.
-However, the resonator evolution can still be approximated by considering the dynamics of independently driven oscillators, each associated with a distinct transmon state~\cite{Shillito2022Dynamics}.
-Therefore, even above the ionization critical photon number, \cref{eq:driven_damped_osc} accurately describes the dynamics of the resonator associated with the $i$th transmon state.
-By carefully choosing $\tilde{\omega}_{r,i}(|\alpha|^2)$, we compute the resonator dynamics associated with the state population that remains in the initial qubit state throughout the readout process; see \cref{A_Floquet}.
+However, \bd{\cref{eq:driven_damped_osc} can still be used to obtain the resonator evolution associated with each distinct transmon state~\cite{Shillito2022Dynamics}.} \bd{In this work, we choose the $\tilde{\omega}_{r,i}(|\alpha|^2)$} associated with the state population that remains in the initial qubit state throughout the readout process; see \cref{A_Floquet}.
 This allows us to investigate the dynamics of measurement-induced transitions at multiple critical photon numbers for a given initial qubit state.